 Jiuzhaigou is an insanely colorful park in China that is worth a visit.
 Actually there's a million places in China that are worth a visit, but China tends to be a bit intimidating if you do solo travel.
 Instead you could volunteer!
 As a volunteer with ILP you'll get a good mix of experiencing the culture, serving the people (by teaching English to kids), and exploring the country all within the safety of a group of other volunteers.

 Even on a normal weekday, it's popular (just like national parks always are).
-Plus the park is really big, so you'll want a full day here.
-If you arrive when the park opens you'll be able to avoid the crowds a little bit more...at least the entrance lines.
+Plus the park is really big, so you'll want a full day here anyways.
+If you arrive when the park opens you'll be able to avoid the crowds a little bit more (at least at the entrance lines).

 During peak season May 1 – November 15, the park is open from 7:00am to 7:00pm.